-Are you one of those die hards who will go to the ends of the earth for their customers but lose sight of how to set prices for the value you bring to them?
-It is well and nice that your skills and experience are in demand but without doing the math; things will add up and grind your business to a complete halt.
+Are you one of those die-hards who will go to the ends of the earth for their customers but lose sight of how to set prices for the value you bring to them?
+It is wonderful that your skills and experience are in demand.
+However, without doing the math, things will add up and grind your business to a complete halt.

-The manufacture of a product or the provision of a service involves overheads, materials and labor.
+The manufacturing and delivery of a product or service involve expenses for overhead, materials, and labor.
 These have to be appropriately apportioned and accounted for in your price.
-Than that price is marked up with a profit margin as “payment” to you, the owner, for the risks you undertake.
-Do not forget to factor in costs such as insurance, staff, and rent that will have to be incurred in view of the growth potential of the business.
+Then, that price is marked up with a profit margin as “payment” to you, the owner, for the risks you undertake.
+Do not forget to factor in other costs, too.
+These can be insurance, staff, and rent that will have to be incurred in view of the growth potential of the business.

-In the auto detailing business, it can be difficult to know how to set prices because in some instances, if a customer makes an appointment over the phone, you cannot see the condition of his vehicle.
-Better approach will be to let them know it’s an estimate until you actually see the vehicle.
+In the auto detailing business, it can be difficult to know how to set prices.
+In some instances, if a customer makes an appointment over the phone, you cannot see the condition of his vehicle.
+Take another approach.
+Let them know you can only give them an estimate until you actually see the vehicle.
 Thus, you have room to adapt your final quote according to its actual cleaning needs.

 Your profit margin cannot be an “as you wish” percentage.
-It is dependent on several big picture scenarios such as; what is the demand in the marketplace, what your competitors charge, what your target customers are willing to pay and what are the services you are offering.
+It is dependent on several bigger-picture scenarios.
+What is the demand in the marketplace?
+How much do your competitors charge?
+What are your target customers willing to pay?
+What services are you offering?

-If you are new to the industry or to the area, you need to know and feel the pulse of the marketplace by doing market research on the demographics, in terms of population size, age, income, number of cars owned, and competition.
-Knowing the bigger picture gives you an edge in figuring out how to set prices that is acceptable to your prospects.
+If you are new to the industry or to the area, you need to know and feel the pulse of the marketplace by doing a market research on the demographics, population size, age, income, number of cars owned, and competition.
+Knowing the bigger picture gives you an edge in figuring out how to set prices that are acceptable to your prospects.

-There will always be customers who view your prices as being too expensive and you will need to educate them on the value you are bringing to their automotive.
-As long as you set your prices within what are reasonable economic prices taking into account what the marketplace is charging and your audience perceives as value, you will be all set to go with your detailing business.
+There will always be customers who view your prices as being too expensive.
+You will need to educate them on the value you are bringing to their vehicle.
+However, try to set your prices within reasonable economic brackets.
+Take into account what the marketplace is charging and what your audience perceives as value.
+Then, you will be all set to go with your detailing business.

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable business and franchise info, ideas, and extras!